CatherineSzobel/DigDug/README.txt

 to change scene.
 Since there are two enemies, pooka and fyger, i decided to make a base class called enemy and make them a child of the base class this way when i make the enemymanager i dont need to handle 2 vectors for each enemy.

+Sprites
+There is a sprite and sprite component, the sprite class does all the drawing and getters if the user would need the size of the sprite.
+The spritecomponent is where we add all the different sprites inside a vector and each give a name, so when needed use a SetAnimation with the given name you've chosen in the initialisation